AutoScout24/showcar-gulp/README.md

 }
 ```

-For running linter tasks you will also need to create a configuration files.
+For running linter tasks you will also need to create configuration files.
-You could add custom rules to configuration files.
+You can add custom rules to the configuration files.

 `.eslintrc.js` for eslint task